Noah Taylor: Music video appearances

 Taylor has appeared in a small number of music videos.
 One of his earliest screen performances was in the video for Beargarden's song The Finer Things.
 This video was directed by Richard Lowenstein, who then cast Taylor in a supporting role in the film Dogs in Space.
 Much later, he appeared in the video of "Fifteen Feet of Pure White Snow", a song by Nick Cave and the Bad Seeds, along with the video for M.O.R. by British alternative rock group Blur.
-He also played a young Romeo in the video "Romeos" from Alphaville.
+Taylor also played a young Romeo in the video "Romeos" from Alphaville.

 Music

-He has also performed and recorded as a musician.
-In 2001 he released an album Popular Music for All Peoples under the name 'C.B.M.'
+Taylor has also performed and recorded as a musician.
+In 2001, he released an album Popular Music for All Peoples under the name 'C.B.M.'
 (Cardboard Box Man) and in 2011, an EP Live Free or Die!!! as Noah Taylor & the Sloppy Boys on Z-Man Records.

 Personal life

-When not acting, Taylor draws and paints, and is also an accomplished musician, playing viola and French horn as a young teenager, and guitar from the age of 16.
+When not acting, Taylor draws and paints, and is also an accomplished musician, playing viola and French horn as a young teenager, and guitar from age 16.
 He plays the piano by ear.
-He has sung and played guitar in several of his own bands, including Honky Tonk Angels, Cardboard Box Man, Flipper & Humphrey, Access Axis, and The Thirteens, a country-western rock band described by Taylor as, "three manic depressives playing sad angst and western music for sad people".
+Taylor has sung and played guitar in several of his own bands, including Honky Tonk Angels, Cardboard Box Man, Flipper & Humphrey, Access Axis, and The Thirteens, a country-western rock band described by Taylor as, "three manic depressives playing sad angst and western music for sad people."
 He names Johnny Cash and Lou Reed as two of the artists he admires.

-On 14 November 2012, he married Dionne Harris, an Australian fashion designer.
-They have one daughter.
-Taylor lives in Brighton, East Sussex.
+On 14 November 2012, Taylor married Dionne Harris, an Australian fashion designer.
+They have a daughter and live in Brighton, East Sussex.